johnslimai/dockerslimexamples/index.md

 ![docker-hub-search-nuxt.png]({{site.baseurl}}/docker-hub-search-nuxt.png)

 I selected the first result for simplicity.
-Its been donwloaded a bunch of times and seems to have nuxt.js and node.js foundations and a decent GitHub page.
+It's been downloaded a bunch of times and seems to have nuxt.js and node.js foundations and a decent GitHub page.

 ![dockerhub-nuxt-conatiner-target.png]({{site.baseurl}}/dockerhub-nuxt-conatiner-target.png)